espoirMur/my-blog-gastby/source/_posts/2022-04-07-information-retrieval-on-medical-research-papers-about-covid19.md

     print('tfidf matrix successfully created.')
     return X, tfidf_vectorizor
 ```
+[This article](https://melaniewalsh.github.io/Intro-Cultural-Analytics/05-Text-Analysis/03-TF-IDF-Scikit-Learn.html) recommended  to use  `TfidfVectorizer`  with smoothing (`smooth_idf  =  True`) and normalization (`norm='l2") turned on.
+These parameters will better account for text length differences and produce more meaningful to–IDF scores.
+Smoothing and L2 normalization are the default settings for `TfidfVectorizer,` so you don't need to include any extra code at all to turn them on.

 On top of the `smoth_idf`  and `norm` hyperparameters, the other keys hyperparameters are :
 - `max_features` which denotes the max number of words to keep in our vocabulary
 - `max_df`: When building the vocabulary, ignore terms that have a document frequency strictly higher than the given threshold
 - `min_df:` When building the vocabulary, ignore terms that have a document frequency strictly lower than the given threshold.
 This value is also called a cut-off in the literature.

-`n_gram_range` is the number of n-grams to consider when building our vocabulary; for this task, we consider nonograms, bigrams, and trigrams.
+- `n_gram_range` is the number of n-grams to consider when building our vocabulary; for this task, we consider nonograms, bigrams, and trigrams.

 ```python